Thermal expansion

 Temperature is a monotonic function of the average molecular kinetic energy of a substance.
 When a substance is heated, the kinetic energy of its molecules increases.
 Thus, the molecules begin moving more and usually maintain a greater average separation.
 Materials which contract with increasing temperature are unusual; this effect is limited in size, and only occurs within limited temperature ranges (see examples below).
 The degree of expansion divided by the change in temperature is called the material’s coefficient of thermal expansion and generally varies with temperature.

 The common belief is that temperature reflects the kinetic energy of molecules.
 According to this perspective, the size of the molecules remains constant; they simply vibrate in all directions and expand when heated.
-This model is difficult to understand.
-The ambient temperature has no specific direction, so the vibrations must also be direction-insensitive.
-Therefore, it is likely that the prevailing idea suggests that the molecules pulsate spherically.

 The Dutch Paradigm provides another model for understanding thermal expansion.